RationalRouter/n5etools/README.md

-# Download Disclaimer
+# !!!Download Disclaimer!!!

-Windows users: Windows Defender SmartScreen may show a "Windows protected your PC" when you download the files.
+Your antivirus software may show a message about unrecognized apps or files when you attempt to download it.
 This is expected behavior for small, free, indie software without a paid code-signing certificate.
 Click More info, then Run anyway to launch it.

 # N5Etools